CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Examples: Bhat's example; a ``multi-example''

 Let $(\sB(H),\bfam{\theta^n}_{n\in\N_0},p)$ be a strong dilation of the semigroup $\bfam{T^n}_{n\in\N_0}$ on $\sB(G)=p\sB(H)p$, where $G:=pH$ and $T:=p\theta(p\bullet p)p$.
 Let $w_i$ be a Kraus decomposition for $\theta$, so that $w_iw_j^*=\id_H\delta_{i,j}$.
 By Observation \ref{semgenob}, the triple $(\sB(H),\bfam{\theta^n}_{n\in\N_0},p)$ is a strong dilation if and only if \beqn{ \sum_i pw_i^*papw_ip ~=~ T(pap) ~=~ p\theta(a)p ~=~ \sum_i pw_i^*aw_ip }\eeqn for all $a\in\sB(H)$.
 It follows that $0=p\theta(\id_H-p)p=\sum_i((\id_H-p)w_ip)^*((\id_H-p)w_ip)$, so, necessarily $w_ip=pw_ip$.
 (Compare this with Proposition \ref{strsolprop}.)
 Clearly, the $c_i:=w_ip$ form a Kraus decomposition for $T$.

 The family $\bfam{w_i^*}$ is what is known as an \it{isometric dilation} of the \it{row contraction} $\bfam{c_i^*}$ (satisfying $\sum_ic_i^*c_i\le\id_G$, which means exactly that $T$ is a contraction).
 Every discrete one-parameter semigroup admits a strong dilation.
 (This is the discrete version of Bhat and Skeide \cite[Section 8]{BhSk00}.
 It also follows putting together Theorems \ref{indlimthm} and \ref{Oreindthm} with Theorem \ref{uninonunithm}.)
-We, therefore, see that $T$ can be recovered from \bf{some} Kraus decomposition $\bfam{c_i}$ that admits a coisometric dilation $\bfam{w_i}$ in the sense that $\bfam{w_i^*}$ is an isometric dilation of $\bfam{c_i^*}$.
+We, therefore, see that $T$ can be recovered from \bf{some} Kraus decomposition $\bfam{c_i}$ that admits a \phantomsectioncoisometric dilation $\bfam{w_i}$ in the sense that $\bfam{w_i^*}$ is an isometric dilation of $\bfam{c_i^*}$.
+But what, if a (contractive) $T$ is given by a Kraus decomposition $\bfam{c_i}$ to begin with?
+Can we always arrange the strong dilation $(\sB(H),\bfam{\theta^n}_{n\in\N_0},p)$ for $\bfam{T^n}_{n\in\N_0}$, such that $\theta$ has a Kraus decomposition $\bfam{w_i}$ that allows to recover the given $c_i$ as $w_ip$?
+In other words, can we always find a coisometric dilation $\bfam{w_i}$ of $\bfam{c_i}$?